 6. Educate yourself

-If you suspect your friend may be depressed, anxious, stressed, physically unwell, in a relationship breakdown, drinking or using drugs, gambling, or experiencing any kind of mental health issue, getting informed about treatment and support options can help you to better understand what they are going through, and shine a light on the specialist help that’s available.
+If you suspect your friend may be depressed, anxious, stressed, physically unwell, in a relationship breakdown, drinking or substance abuse, gambling, or experiencing any kind of mental health issue, getting informed about treatment and support options can help you to better understand what they are going through, and shine a light on the specialist help that’s available.

 The most helpful way you can support a friend in trouble is to offer unconditional support and understanding.
 Sometimes a sympathetic ear may be all the encouragement they need to seek help.